 You will keep your status as a student for up to one year.
-If you want to take off more time than your doctor says is medically necessary, please contact the Dean of Students, Matthew Lopez-Phillips, at email@example.com or (209) 667-3177.
+If you want to take off more time than your doctor says is medically necessary, please contact the Dean of Students (209) 667-3177.

 Are there lactation stations on campus?

 There is a dedicated, private lactation room in Science I, Room 123A.
-Please contact the Division of Human Resources, Equal Opportunity and Compliance at MSR 320 or (209) 667-3351 for other rooms available as needed.
+Please contact the Division of Human Resources, Equal Opportunity and Compliance at MSR 320 or (209) 667-3351 for access or to identify other available rooms as needed.